 Bare Your Midriff: She did this once but her father didn't like it because Yutaka might imitate her.

 Beauty Mark: Has one below the outer corner of her left eye.

 Bi the Way: Implied — while she does... odd things to other girls, she stated she's not into real-life lesbian relationships.

-Brilliant, but Lazy: To such levels that in a Volume 6 strip Kagami was unsurprised at the prospect of Konata getting into Tokyo University just because it's close to Akihabara (of course, she didn't get into so prestigious a university as Tokyo U).
+Brilliant but Lazy: While Konata seems to be a slacker on the outside, she is actually quite smart and intellectual that even the top-achiever Miyuki Takara became one of her best friends.
+Kagami commented that if Konata used her willpower into studying then she would be a high achiever.
+To such levels that in a Volume 6 strip Kagami was unsurprised at the prospect of Konata getting into Tokyo University just because it's close to Akihabara (of course, she didn't get into so prestigious a university as Tokyo U).

 She's ecstatic at turning eighteen allowing her to buy H-Games without having to go through her dad, but still pretends to be a prepubescent kid (and can pull it off successfully) to get cheaper movie tickets... and that's among the least immature things she has done as an eighteen-year-old...